 •T2 + RPE: Since T2 already includes RPE, pairing it with RPE on its own helps you see if subjective effort aligns with cumulative fatigue levels.

-Summary: Why the T2 Score is Valuable for Endurance Athletes
+Why the T2 Score is Valuable for Endurance Athletes who do many sports are are looking for peak performance.

 To sum up, the T2 Score is a comprehensive, data-driven way to measure training load.
 It’s designed for endurance athletes who need a more complete view of their workload by combining: